Last reviewed 30 July 2020

 Sudden exposure to IR may cause immediate eye damage, including acute corneal erosions (a loss of the corneal epithelium, the clear front surface of the eye) and tissue death (radiation necrosis) in multiple layers of the eye, including the lens and retina.
 Delayed symptoms of exposure to IR sources can develop from within a few days up to a year after exposure.

-The Ionising Radiation Regulations 1999 (IRR) require controls on exposure to be implemented to prevent eye damage.
+The Ionising Radiation Regulations 2017 (IRR) require controls on exposure to be implemented to prevent eye damage.
 IRR requires employees not to be exposed to IR in excess of specified dose limits, which includes a dose limit for the lens of the eye.
-For employees of 18 years of age or above, the limit on equivalent dose for the lens of the eye is 150mSv (50mSv for trainees aged under 18 years) in a calendar year, whereas the limit on equivalent dose for the skin, hands, forearms, feet and ankles is 500mSv (150mSv for trainees aged under 18 years) in a calendar year.
+For employees of 18 years of age or above, the limit on equivalent dose for the lens of the eye is 20mSv (6mSv for trainees aged under 18 years) in a calendar year, whereas the limit . for any person other than an employee or trainee, including any person below the age of 16, is 1mSv in any calendar year.

 IR eye burns require immediate medical treatment.
+First aid, such as immediately flushing the eye with cool water, should be provided until the injured person can be transported for medical aid to stop further injury to the eye.
 This should be followed by careful long-term follow-up to monitor acute changes in corneal and conjunctival epithelial erosions and to assess for late complications.

 NIR includes ultraviolet radiation (UVR), visible light, infrared, microwave, radio waves, extremely low frequency radiation, static electricity and magnetic fields.
 With the exception of sunlight, the NIR to which workers can be exposed is generated by artificial sources.